elucian/bee/syntax/structure.md

 **notes:**

+* One statement is usually indented 2 space;
-* One statement is usually ending at end of line;
+* One statement is usually described in a single line;
 * One expression in a statement can extend on multiple lines;
-* You can not have multiple statements in a single line, except if statement;
+* You can not have multiple statements in a single line;
-* You can have a comment at end of line using ";" but this do not end the statement;
+* You can have a comment at end of line using ";"
+* A statement may continue after the end of line comment;

 ## Code block
 Statements can be contained in blocks of code.